 - 2 March 2018 (presidential elections, by parliament)

 - 16 April 2018 (prime minister elections, by parliament)

 - Armenian Revolutionary Federation - Dashnaktsutsyun

-Recent reports show that human rights violations remain an important issue in Armenia.
-Authorities interfered in a number of peaceful protests that took place throughout the year.
+Reports show that human rights violations remain an important issue in Armenia.
+Authorities interfered in a number of peaceful protests that took place throughout the years.
 In several instances, police dispersed protesters using force.
 Local human rights defenders continued to raise concern over high numbers of reported beatings and ill-treatment in police custody.

-According to Reporters Without Borders’ recent report regarding the freedom of media, there is a significant degree of pluralism and relatively little state censorship, but journalists continued to face pressure and violence from pressure groups.
+According to Reporters Without Borders’ report regarding freedom of the media, there is a significant degree of pluralism and relatively little state censorship, as a law prohibits censorship in media.
+But still, there are laws through which defamation and libel can be punished by prison terms.
+Journalists continue to face pressure, violence and charges under relevant laws.

 The introduction and spread of social media, including Facebook and YouTube, as well as live-streaming technology has allowed civic activists to access information more easily and to organise and mobilise much more effectively and rapidly.
 Most of the recent initiatives – with the biggest ones under the hashtags #NoToPlunder or #ElectricYerevan - have been at least partly successful.
 The government was forced to negotiate to reach a compromise.
 This new social phenomenon in Armenia is becoming a bigger force than the opposition parties, hence, parties have tried to jump on the bandwagon and join the protesters.
 However, since the activists do not label themselves as any kind of organisation, it remains unclear how they should be dealt with, how they should be referred to, and what their role is in current politics of Armenia.